-Following the demobilization of Weatherford on January 24, 2020, and after the removal of the drill rig from the borehole, a temporary waterproof membrane was strapped to the top of the PWT casing to prevent foreign material from entering the borehole.
-On March 18, 2020, Golder returned to site to install a threaded aluminum plug into the top of the PQ surface casing.
-Following installation of the aluminum plug, a lockable casing lid was welded to the outer PWT conductor casing to prevent access to the borehole.
-The welding work was performed by George Solomon & Sons Ltd. of Dryden, Ontario.
-Photographs of the aluminum plug and lockable casing lid are provided below:
+Following the demobilization of Weatherford on August 4, 2021, and after the removal of the drill rig from the borehole, a lockable casing lid was welded to the outer conductor casing to prevent access to the borehole.
+The welding work was performed by Rodren Drilling Ltd., of West Saint Paul, Manitoba on September 5, 2021.
+A photograph of the lockable casing lid is provided below: